1Mill/notes/presentations/modern-product-management-for-engineers.md

   * Build and run experiments
 * Experimentalism usually focuses on quantitative data, however, sometimes things are more qualitative.
   * Outputting more lines of codes does not mean a team is deliverying more value or more effectively than another team with less lines of code.
-  * Metrics are important in telling a story, but the storyteller must be human (Extreme Agility)
+  * Metrics are important in telling a story, but the storyteller must be human (Book: Extreme Agility)
 * Write an experiment down, else you are just messing around
 * Psychological saftey is observed through equal speaking time in meetings, calls, etc.
   * Project Aristotle out of Google